projectriff/riff/docs/riff_system_uninstall.md

 ## riff system uninstall

-Remove all riff and Knative system components
+Remove riff and Knative system components

 ### Synopsis

-Remove all riff and Knative system components
+Remove riff and Knative system components

+Use the '--istio' flag to also remove Istio components.'

 ```
 riff system uninstall [flags]